evolvingstuff/vdw2/content/posts/children-who-are-overweight-or-asthmatic-need-more-vitamin-d.md

 ---

-#### 158+ VitaminDWiki pages contain <a href="/posts/asthma-occurrence-rate-reduced-3x-by-vitamin-d-8-study-meta-analysis-aug-2021asthma-in-the-title" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Asthma occurrence rate reduced 3X by Vitamin D – 8 study meta-analysis - Aug 2021|ASTHMA... in the title">Asthma occurrence rate reduced 3X by Vitamin D – 8 study meta-analysis - Aug 2021|ASTHMA... in the title</a>
+#### 158+ VitaminDWiki pages contain <a href="/posts/asthma-occurrence-rate-reduced-3x-by-vitamin-d-8-study-meta-analysis" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Asthma occurrence rate reduced 3X by Vitamin D – 8 study meta-analysis - Aug 2021">ASTHMA... in the title</a>

  **which includes:**